mui/mui-x/docs/data/data-grid/server-side-data/lazy-loading.md

 Initially, the first page data is fetched and displayed in the grid.
 What triggers the loading of next page data depends on the value of the total row count.

-If the total row count is known, the grid gets filled with skeleton rows and fetches more data if one of the skeleton rows falls into the rendering context.
+If the total row count is known, the Data Grid gets filled with skeleton rows and fetches more data if one of the skeleton rows falls into the rendering context.
+This loading strategy is often referred to as [**viewport loading**](#viewport-loading).

-If the total row count is unknown, the grid fetches more data when the user scrolls to the bottom of the grid.
-This loading strategy is often referred to as **infinite loading**.
+If the total row count is unknown, the Data Grid fetches more data when the user scrolls to the bottom.
+This loading strategy is often referred to as [**infinite loading**](#infinite-loading).

 :::info
 Row count can be provided either by returning the `rowCount` in the response of the `getRows` method in `unstable_dataSource`, via the `rowCount` prop or by calling [`setRowCount`](/x/api/data-grid/grid-api/#grid-api-prop-setRowCount) API.